epi2me-labs/fastcat/README.md

   -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version

-Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

-The program simply will fetch a batch of records from a BAM fileusing and index and a chunk ID.
 ```

 **bamindex dump**